DataPathAnalytics/UA_Risk_indicators_for_ex-ante_monitoring/README.md

 Release notes
+#### Version 1.3.0

+Removed email reporting part on failed loading after logging was reworked within past release.

 #### Version 1.2.0

-Fixed issue for application stopping while loosing conectivity to prozorro API.
+Fixed issue for application stopping while loosing connectivity to Prozorro API.

 Setup 404 http code when requested tender or contract not found in a system